 Just like when you’re performing heavy Olympic lifts, like a squat or a snatch, it’s important to maintain an upright chest position any time your feet have full contact with the ground in your burpee.
-“Lift your chest up proud,” he suggests.
+“Lift your chest up proud,” Paoli says.
 “By doing this, you’ll be able to gain essential momentum that can carry you into your jump.”

 4. Do a full jump at the top.

 Simply standing up at the top phase of your burpee is not completely executing the exercise.
 Make sure to jump once you’re back up on your feet—we’ll leave the whole clap-or-not-to-clap thing up to you.